 Annually in spring, teachers recommend student homeroom assignments for next fall.
 Parents may, under rare circumstances, submit a request in writing to the principal for homeroom placement.
 Reasons must clearly stipulate the extraordinary circumstances that would make a request necessary.
+This request needs to be submitted by the end of May.
 Due to changing enrollments, homeroom assignments may shift right up to the first days of school.
 A request does not guarantee placement.
 The decision of the principal is final.